Update, Jan. 7, 2017

 The book is printed in large format on silky paper in gorgeous full colour so that you can actually see the subtle colour differences to which Albala refers.
 (Do not take the low-res scans of paintings of this webpage as an indicator of what’s in the book.)
 It has been attractively designed as well, by RD Design, each page looking like a little work of art itself, with well balanced layouts and typefaces that are easy on the eye.

 It is often said, derogatorily, of teachers, that those who can’t do, teach.
-With this book Albala proves that he can both do, and teach – extremely well, in fact.
+With this book Albala proves that he can do and teach – and that he can do both extremely well, in fact.

 About the author